-Bohuslavski Oleksii Ihorovych was born on 18 July 1980 in the city of Penza, the Russian Federation.
-He started his military career in the Armed Forces of Ukraine in 1997 and served on different positions.
-He graduated from Military Institute of Telecommunications and Information Technologies in 1997.
+He started his military career in the Armed Forces of Ukraine in 1997 and served in various positions.
+He graduated from the Military Institute of Telecommunications and Information Technologies (Kyiv) in 1997.

 Oleksandr Andriiashev was born on September 25, 1986 in Rivne City.